Identical Particles in Quantum Mechanics: Against the Received View: The Received View

 The Received View thus comes in two flavors.
 First, there is the labeled tensor product Hilbert space formalism.
-In this formalism labels are assumed to refer to particles, but label differences are declared to not represent any physical differences because of permutation symmetry.
+In this formalism labels are assumed to refer to particles, but permutations of labeled particles are declared to not represent any physical differences.
 Second, there is the quasi-set formalism in which labeling is ruled out from the outset.
-Still, the existence is accepted of particles that are different from each other and can be permuted (in the quasi-set theoretical sense explained in section \ref{noidentity}).
-These particles lack identity and therefore cannot possess any individuating physical properties---they must all share the same characteristics, just as in the labeled formalism.
-In short, the quasi-set version of the Received View is equivalent to the labeled version with the added refinement that labeling is impossible.
+Still, the existence is accepted of separate entities that can be permuted in the quasi-set theoretical sense explained in section \ref{noidentity}.
+These entities do not possess any individuating physical properties---they must all share the same attributes, just as in the labeled formalism.
+One might say, a bit ironically, that the quasi-set version of the Received View is the labeled version plus the refinement that all labels have been removed because labeling is impossible.